Dealer Licensing in Maine

-Once you have your business in place, you're ready to apply to the Maine BMV for an auto dealer's license.
+Once you have your business in place, you are ready to apply to the Maine BMV for an auto dealer's license.
 You need to complete a Complete Dealer Package and any other necessary forms.
-Mail your documents to the address on the appropriate forms with a nonrefundable $150 application fee.
+Mail your documents to the address on the appropriate forms.
+You must include the nonrefundable $150 application fee.

 The BMV will send an inspector to conduct an investigation on-site at your proposed business location.
 You will be notified in advance by the BMV as to when the inspector will arrive.